donkuri/learn-mathematics/index.md

 <img src="/learn-mathematics/img/stein-fourier.jpg" alt="Stein & Shakarchi, Vol.1" width="200px"/>

 This book is absolutely stunning (as are all the books in the series, and I suggest using them to study graduate analysis).
-The exemples are motivated well and the exercises are just right.
+The examples are motivated well and the exercises are just right.
 There is another book that I have read for a bit, especially for its discussion of wavelets:

 **[Introduction to Fourier Analysis and Wavelets](https://www.amazon.com/Introduction-Analysis-Wavelets-Graduate-Mathematics/dp/082184797X/)**, *Mark A. Pinsky*